 Travel Insurance for Thailand

 I always recommend getting proper travel insurance when visiting Thailand.
 Yes, this will increase your budget, but it will save you a whole lot of money if you end up in a serious situation.
 I have seen far too many scooter accidents in Thailand!
-I personally always get my travel insurance through World Nomads.
+I personally always get my travel insurance through SafetyWing because it is the most affordable option currently on the market!

 Visiting Thailand?
 Here are some other articles to check out: